AmritanshTiwari2160/Diabetes-Predictor/README.md

 From these 4 models, Diabetes_model_all and Diabetes_model_randomforest could not be uploaded due to large size.
 <br>
 <br>
-**To view all the project files with all the model files, please visit:** https://drive.google.com/drive/folders/1DaL7hMjSVc65gZu5QrWFPrFI2EljEdJ2?usp=drive_link
+**To view all the project files including all the model files, please visit:** https://drive.google.com/drive/folders/1DaL7hMjSVc65gZu5QrWFPrFI2EljEdJ2?usp=drive_link

 ## Features
 1. Multiple Machine Learning Models: Leverages various models for accurate prediction.